 Sea salt or kosher salt and freshly ground black pepper.

-Preheat the oven to 400°F or 200°C. Line a baking tray with parchment paper.
+Preheat the oven to 400°F or 200°C.

 Cut the kabocha squash in half, scoop out the seeds with a spoon, then lay it flat on a cutting board with the cut side down.